friedlik/web2com/README.md

 ![web2com example flow](https://github.com/friedlik/web2com/blob/main/web2com.png)

-The ID of the parameter to read from the web2com must be adapate in the function block "Get oid value XML" marked with oid in line 8.
+The ID of the parameter to be read from the web2com must be adapated in the function block "Get oid value XML" marked with oid in line 8.